alexbfree/thesis/src/chapter-1.md

 - As a researcher and developer on the SILVER project [[3.4.1](#3.4.1.1)], my work contributed towards an internal report to CHC as well and the [overall impact report](https://web.archive.org/web/20211225192408/https://www.chc-impact-report.co.uk/) [@ConnectedHealthCities2021impact,129-130].
 - Also for SILVER, I published [demonstration videos](https://eprints.ncl.ac.uk/273839) [@bowyer2019silvervideo] of a health data interface prototype developed by myself and Stuart Wheater.
 - I was co-author to two research publications [at BCS 2021](https://doi.org/10.14236/ewic/HCI2021.16) [@goffe2021] and [in Interacting with Computers](https://doi.org/10.1093/iwc/iwac015) [@goffe2022].
-- As a research intern at BBC R&D [#ari-4], I published an internal research report [@bowyer2020bbcreport] into personal data store design, as well as a 'stimulus presentation' to launch an internal hack week.
+- As a presearch intern at BBC R&D](#ari-bbc), I published an internal research report [@bowyer2020bbcreport] into personal data store design, as well as a 'stimulus presentation' to launch an internal hack week.
 - At Hestia.ai, I was a lead author on [a research report auditing the data economy](https://doi.org/10.5281/zenodo.6554177) [@bowyer2022hestia], and co-author on [a research report on power mechanisms in the data economy](https://doi.org/10.5281/zenodo.6554155) [@pidoux2022].

 The structure of this thesis{#1.4}